Syndim/actix-mqtt-client/README.md

 ## Basic usage and example

-First, create 2 actix actors, one for receiving publish messages, the other one for receiving error messages from the client:
+First, create 2 actix actors, one for receiving publish messages, the other one for receiving error messages from the client, you can also create an optional actix actor for receiving the stop message:
 ```rust
 pub struct ErrorActor;